jetstash/jpop/README.md

 ## install

-Add the `jpop.min.js` to your project or from our CDN.
+Add the `jpop.min.js` to your project, the latest build can be found in the master branch in the `dist` folder.

 In Jetstash you need to create a form with a required field name of `email`, you may have other fields in the form but at current they cannot be set to required else the entire submission will fail.